 Synchrotron radiation makes a substantial contribution to the NIR continuum.
-The NIR power law index of the continuum is about $\alpha$ =1.5-1.6 at hot spots.
-This is higher than the millimetre power law index, measured to be $\alpha$ =0.7-0.74 (Zanardo et al. 2013; Cigan et al. 2019).
-Having little MIR dust emission at hot spots, it is very unlikely that the tail of dust emission increases the power law at hot spots.
-The synchrotron power law index at NIR wavelengths is likely to be intrinsically higher than that at millimetre wavelengths at hot spots.
+The NIR power-law index of the continuum is about $\alpha = 1.5-1.6$ at hotspots.
+This is higher than the millimetre power-law index, measured to be $\alpha = 0.7-0.74$ (Zanardo et al. 2013; Cigan et al. 2019).
+Having little MIR dust emission at hotspots, it is very unlikely that the tail of dust emission increases the power law at hotspots.
+The synchrotron power-law index at NIR wavelengths is likely to be intrinsically higher than that at millimetre wavelengths at hotspots.

-Though synchrotron radiation, in general, follows a power-law $(F{\nu} \propto \nu^{-\alpha})$ , the radiative lifetime of the more energetic electrons, which are responsible of the emission at higher frequencies, is shorter, leading to a steepening of the spectrum at higher frequencies (Ginzburg & Syrovatskii 1965; Longair 2011; Domček et al. 2021).
-The breakpoint of the power-law index is in general found at optical and mid-infrared wavelengths in SN remnants (Bühler & Blandford 2014; Domček et al. 2021).
+Though synchrotron radiation, in general, follows a power law $(F{\nu} \propto \nu^{-\alpha})$ , the radiative lifetime of the more energetic electrons, which are responsible of the emission at higher frequencies, is shorter, leading to a steepening of the spectrum at higher frequencies (Ginzburg & Syrovatskii 1965; Longair 2011; Domček et al. 2021).
+The breakpoint of the power-law index is in general found at optical and mid-IR wavelengths in SN remnants (Bühler & Blandford 2014; Domček et al. 2021).
 Having a broken law in the IR wavelengths may explain the steeper NIRCam power-law index than that in the millimetre wavelength.

-Moreover, previous millimetre power-law index measurements suggest the synchrotron power-law index itself could have some spatial variations; $\alpha = 0.6-1.0$ with an aperture of 0.8" (Zanardo et al. 2014).
+Moreover, previous millimetre power-law index measurements suggest the synchrotron power-law index itself could have some spatial variations; $\alpha = 0.6-1.0$ with an aperture of 0.8 arcsec (Zanardo et al. 2014).

 We test if such a broken IR law of the synchrotron emission is feasible in SN 1987A.
 If a relativistic electron can lose energy by synchrotron radiation before an electron accelerates to that energy (or frequency), there is no electron emitting synchrotron radiation at that frequency.
-The typical frequency, $v{\rm br}$ , where radiative loss affects the spectrum is given by where B is the magnetic field, and $t{age}$ is the electron's radiative lifetime (Domček et al. 2021) (also in Pacholczyk 1970).
-The collision of the blast wave with the equatorial ring occurred somewhere between 1999 and 2005 (Luo & McCray 1991; Chevalier & Dwarkadas 1995; McCray & Fransson 2016), so that the lifetime should be less than 27 years.
-Having the break wavelength/frequency to be at 3 $\mu$ m requires the magnetic field of $B \ge 2.1$ mG.
+The typical frequency, $v{br}$ , where radiative loss affects the spectrum is given by where B is the magnetic field, and $t{age}$ is the electron's radiative lifetime (Domček et al. 2021, also in Pacholczyk 1970).
+The collision of the blast wave with the equatorial ring occurred somewhere between 1999 and 2005 (Luo & McCray 1991; Chevalier & Dwarkadas 1995; McCray & Fransson 2016), so that the lifetime should be less than 27 yr.
+Having the break wavelength/frequency to be at 3 μm requires the magnetic field of $B \ge 2.1$ mG.
 The polarization measurement of the millimetre synchrotron emission estimated the magnetic field of a few mG at the post-shocked region in 2015-2016 (Zanardo et al. 2018).
-This magnetic field can cause a broken power law index of the synchrotron emission.
+This magnetic field can cause a broken power-law index of the synchrotron emission.

-$$v{\rm br} \approx 7.2 \times 10^{16} \left(\frac{B}{100\mu \rm G}\right)^{-3} \left(\frac{t{\rm age}}{100 \rm yr}\right)^{-2} \rm Hz$$ (1)
+$$v{\rm br} \approx 7.2 \times 10^{16} \left(\frac{B}{100\,\mu\rm{G}}\right)^{-3} \left(\frac{t{\rm age}}{100\,\rm{yr}}\right)^{-2} \rm{Hz},$$ (1)

-Theoretical models of SN shock evolution show a broken powerlaw in the presence of a strong magnetic field.
-Berezhko et al. (2011) predicted the broken law to be present at IR wavelengths in SN 1987A.
+Theoretical models of SN shock evolution show a broken power law in the presence of a strong magnetic field.
+Berezhko, Ksenofontov & Völk (2011) predicted the broken law to be present at IR wavelengths in SN 1987A.
 The model involved a 20 mG magnetic field downstream, as this could explain non-detection of synchrotron emission in X-ray in their model.
-In this case, the synchrotron broken law already appears at the MIR, and continues with the steep power-law index into the NIR.
-The predicted spectra had time variation, and the IR powerlaw index of about 1.2 was predicted in 2020.
+In this case, the synchrotron broken law already appears at the MIR, and continues with the steep powerlaw index into the NIR.
+The predicted spectra had time variation, and the IR power-law index of about 1.2 was predicted in 2020.
 This predicted index is slightly smaller than the observed one, but much steeper than the millimetre power-law index.
-On the other hand, Petruk et al. (2023) predicted a much lower magnetic field (< $20\mu$ G), and in this case, the power-law break falls at a shorter wavelength than the NIR.
-These contrasting predictions show that the measurement of a magnetic field is the key next step.
+On the other hand, Petruk et al. (2023) predicted a much lower magnetic field (<20 $\mu$ G), and in this case, the power-law break falls at a shorter